Skip to content

 Wills and Testaments

-The intention of this page is to serve as a reminder to make sure your paperwork is in order.
-It is important to know what laws will apply to you and your heirs or estate when you are deceased and you were a South African citizen with permanent residence in Germany.Do you need a will/testament in Germany, or will your South African will/testament suffice?Since we are not legal professionals we cannot answer these questions for you.
-The
+Wills and Testaments This page intends to serve as a reminder to make sure your paperwork is in order.
+It is important to know what laws will apply to you and your heirs or estate when you are deceased, and you were a South African citizen with permanent residence in Germany.Do you need a will or testament in Germany, or will your South African will suffice?Since we are not legal professionals, we cannot answer these questions

 Emergencies – Assisting someone else